Upsylon/COS-Applied-Data-Science-Machine-Learning-Project/README.md

 - encoding to convert each of the 64 squares into binary variables that will be used later in the different models

 The output of this preprocessing steps is a clean dataframe of 1000 observations from each variant (=9000 observations in total).
-The main information contained in this dataframe is the variant played on a given board and multiple encoded features derived from the position after N moves.
+The main information contained in this dataframe is the variant played on a given board and multiple encoded features derived from the position after 10 moves.

 ### Exploratory Data Analysis